AntHJ/SD2Vita-Format-Tool/README.md

 # Clone / Upgrade an existing setup
 for example, you can use this tool to copy data from a smaller SD onto a larger SD (Upgrade)

 If you select YES and decide to clone/upgrade your current system setup you will need to prepare the Vita itself for the transfer.
+Unless the SD card is accessible with a 2nd Card reader.
+To use the Vita as a card reader, do the following..

 - Launch the VitaShell app
 - Press the Start button and make sure USB Mode is set to the main storage,
     - Memory Card if your using the Sony memory